Introduction

 Noise is measured in decibels (dB).
 An increase of 3 dB doubles the noise, so what might seem a small difference in noise level may be a large difference in exposure.
 If the noise is so loud that you have to raise your voice to speak to someone 2 metres away, it may be loud enough to damage your hearing.

-HSE's online exposure calculator can be used to estimate if any employee's exposure is likely be at or above 80 dB(A) throughout the day.
+HSE's noise exposure calculator can be used to estimate if any worker's exposure is likely be at or above 80 dB(A) throughout the day.
 If it is, then an assessment needs to be carried out by a competent person.
 When exposure exceeds 85 dB(A), you will have to take increased action to eliminate and/or control exposure.

 The 80 dB(A) and 85 dB(A) exposure action values are likely to be exceeded where bodywork is a regular daily activity and where pneumatic tools are used even for short periods.
 Using an air saw to remove panels for as little as six minutes can mean the user's total daily personal noise exposure will exceed 85 dB(A).
 Using an air sander for 45 minutes can give the user a daily personal noise exposure of more than 90 dB(A), as well as causing significant exposure to others nearby.

-• Reduce exposure to as low a level as reasonably practicable through organisational and technical measures [for example selecting quiet tools, separate noisy work to reduce numbers exposed to noise]
+- selecting quiet tools, separate noisy work to reduce numbers exposed to noise

-• Provide hearing protection and ensure it is used (employees have a duty to wear the protection provided)
+- provide hearing protection and ensure it is used (workers have a duty to wear the protection provided)

-• Provide health surveillance (ie audiometric hearing checks)
+- provide health surveillance (such as audiometric hearing checks)

 Controlling workplace noise

-• choose quieter machines and/or equipment, eg dampened grinding discs, silenced air compressors and enclosures, silenced air tools etc;
+- choose quieter machines and/or equipment, for example dampened grinding discs, silenced air compressors and enclosures, silenced air tools etc

-• isolate bodywork repairs in a mobile PVC strip curtain enclosure and/or in separate rooms etc;
+- isolate bodywork repairs in a mobile PVC strip curtain enclosure and/or in separate rooms

-• use industry good practice to reduce workplace noise, eg using magnetic n mats, sandbags, bracing bodywork etc when body prepping.
+- use industry good practice to reduce workplace noise, for example using magnetic n mats, sandbags, bracing bodywork when body prepping

 Selection and use of hearing protection

 Employers should provide hearing protection that at least reduces noise exposure to below 85 dB(A), but reducing the level of noise to below 70 dB(A) at the ear should be avoided.
-Check this using the manufacturer's performance data and HSE's online hearing protection calculator.
+Check this using the manufacturer's performance data and HSE's hearing protection calculator (.xlsm).

 In particular, employers should:

-• provide employees with hearing protectors, if they ask for them and their noise exposure is between the lower (80dBA) and upper (85dBA) exposure action values;
+- provide workers with hearing protectors, if they ask for them and their noise exposure is between the lower (80dBA) and upper (85dBA) exposure action values

-• provide employees with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper (85dBA)exposure action values;
+- provide workers with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper (85dBA)exposure action values

-• identify hearing protection zones, ie areas where the use of hearing protection is compulsory, and mark them with signs if possible;
+- identify hearing protection zones, such as areas where the use of hearing protection is compulsory, and mark them with signs if possible